CoryParsnipson/sfml-test/README.md

 * Consider adding an array to PlayerGamepad that keeps track of which keys/mouse buttons are being pressed

+* Refactor factories and manager to be normal objects that can belong to Scene

 * need to overhaul graphics classes or something because it's very clunky
    * the graphics drawing is already a performance bottleneck